American Base Hospital No. 5

-Base Hospital No. 5 was organized by Harvard University and was one of six American Expeditionary Forces (AEF) Base Hospitals loaned to the British Expeditionary Forces (BEF) during the First World War.
+Base Hospital No. 5 was organized by Harvard Medical School and was one of six American Expeditionary Forces (AEF) Base Hospitals loaned to the British Expeditionary Forces (BEF) during the First World War.
 The personnel started in Camiers at General Hospital No. 11 in June 1917 and then moved to General Hospital No. 13, at Boulogne-sur-Mer to finish out the war.

 In The United States

 Many Americans began preparing for the entry into the First World War prior to the country's formal engagement in hostilities, notably in the formation of hospitals under the auspices of the Red Cross.
-Col. J.R.
-Kean visited Boston in February 1916 and proposed that three hospitals be organized around the three major hospitals of the city: Massachusetts General Hospital, Boston City Hospital, and Brigham Hospital (now Brigham and Women's Hospital) connected to Harvard University.
-The university had begun making its own plans, and a compromise was reached where the medical school as a whole would form a unity, not just the Brigham alone.
+On February 18, 1916, Col. Jefferson Randolph Kean of the United States Army Medical Corps was detailed to the American Red Cross to organized field hospital units.
+On February 22, 1916, he visited Boston and proposed that three hospitals be organized around the three major hospitals of the city: Massachusetts General Hospital, Boston City Hospital, and Brigham Hospital (now Brigham and Women's Hospital).
+Harvard University, however had already begun making plans for a unit of its own, and a compromise was reached where Harvard Medical School and all its affiliated hospitals would form a unit instead of Brigham alone.
+Dr. Harvey Cushing was chosen to direct the unit and its membership came from Harvard's Medical and Dental Schools as well as Brigham Hospital, Boston Children's Hospital, Massachusetts Eye and Ear Infirmary, Massachusetts General Hospital, and Boston City Hospital.
+Due to the large number of doctors and nurses from Brigham Hospital, Base Hospital No. 5 was sometimes inaccurately referred to as the Brigham Unit.
+The unit was occasionally confused with the Harvard Surgical Unit, which was formed in 1915 and operated General Hospital No. 22 of the Royal Army Medical Corps.